Michael works on projects for numerous customers with a particular interest in climate impacts on agriculture, infrastructure and health.

-Areas of expertise:
+Areas of expertise

-Michael has been a member of Climate impacts since 2007.
-He originally joined the Met Office in 2000, in the Chemistry group, where he worked on the STOCHEM chemistry model and used it to perform simulations of global and regional impacts of various policies ands study intercontinental transport of pollutants.
+Michael has been a member of Applied Science since 2007.
+He originally joined the Met Office in 2000, in the Atmospheric Chemistry group, where he worked on the STOCHEM chemistry model and used it to perform simulations of global and regional impacts of various policies ands study intercontinental transport of pollutants.
 He contributed results to the ACCENT and TF HTAP model intercomparison projects, which studied the impacts of climate change on ozone levels and the deposition of various pollutants to the ground, and intercontinental transport of pollutants.